Tufail-Kalsekar/Selenium_BDD_Framework-Java/README.md

 Frequently asked questions ~

 Where to write my Selenium tests?
--You can place your tests in the following path src/test/java/
+>You can place your tests in the following path src/test/java/

 Where are page objects class files?
--You can find them at, src/main/java/PageObjects/
+>You can find them at, src/main/java/PageObjects/

 Where do I configure my Webdriver instance?
--Configure your instance here, src/main/java/resources/
+>Configure your instance here, src/main/java/resources/

 Where can I write my Cucumber feature files?
--Start writing your cucumber feature files here, src/test/java/features
+>Start writing your cucumber feature files here, src/test/java/features

+Can I use test data stored in excel file in my tests?
+>Yes, make use to "Xls_reader" class by importing "com.excel.lib.util" package in your tests.